Crocus tommasinianus Herb.

-Crocus tommasinianus is a cormous perennial with lilac flowers and is one of the smaller cultivated species in the genus.
-It has tubed, up to 1.6 inches (4 cm) long flowers which appear in early spring as the narrow leaves emerge.
-The flowers vary from lilac to deep purple, sometimes paler outside.
+Crocus tommasinianus is a cormous perennial with flowers ranging from lilac to deep purple, sometimes paler outside.
+It is one of the smaller cultivated species in the genus.
+Flowers are tubed and up to 1.6 inches (4 cm) long.
+They appear in early spring as the narrow leaves emerge.

 How to Grow and Care

-Crocus bulbs need well-drained soil in a sunny to a partially sunny location.
-They thrive in a soil pH of 6 to 7 and tolerate a wide range of soils.
+Crocus bulbs need well-drained soil in a sunny to partially sunny location.
+They thrive in a pH of 6 to 7 and tolerate a wide range of soils.
 You may even grow Crocus on the lawn, but be careful as they will naturalize and spread to become a potential nuisance.

 Plant the Crocus bulbs in groups in the garden bed for impact or even under trees, as they need little root space.
 Bulbs are planted 3 inches (7.5 cm) deep and 3 to 4 inches (7.5 to 10 cm) apart.
 Provide mulch over the planting area in very cold zones but rake it away in early spring so the flowers can emerge.
 Gardeners in zones where the winters are too harsh or too warm to plant in fall can force the Crocus bulbs indoors in time for spring planting.